Advanced Tutorial

 should always be > 4

-here, and it should finish in about 1 minute.
+is chosen here, and it should finish in about 1 minute.

 Sometimes, OptCuts may encounter errors like ***Element inversion detected: -1.4646e-17 < 0